 ‘Innovation isn’t about technology.
 It’s about solving customer problems, and using tech to do it where necessary,’ said a South African insurance CEO who after much heart-searching had cancelled a big IT systems investment because she could see it was simply a modernisation of the old architecture that would do nothing to attract new customers.
 The breakthrough moment was a ‘what if’ question that emerged from studying the system: ‘What if we thought of our business not as picking up the pieces when things get broken but stopping bad things happening in the first place?’
 Out of that came a clever initiative to use advanced technology monitor customers’ heating boilers, triggering instant alert and repair in case of failure.
 ‘Insurance at the touch of a button!
 But it’s critical that the IT architecture supports the right measures.’

 That counterintuitive perspective is developed normatively, by studying, getting knowledge of the ‘what and why’ of performance as a system.
 This is ‘understanding by looking backward’, or seeing the reality from a different perspective – after all we can’t expect different results if the thinking hasn’t changed – leading to the cognitive conviction that giving customers what they need is not, as convention would have it, a recipe for higher costs, but a more effective and lower-cost option.
 We might describe it as ‘living forward’ through adopting a design based in knowledge, being able to predict success without knowing, and often being surprised by, its scale.
-It is jumping from one (command-and-control) track to another (beyond C and C), never to return.
+It is jumping from one (command-and-control) track to another (beyond command and control), never to return.
 What emerges is a service design that absorbs the variety of customer demand using new and fundamentally different controls which facilitate a constant focus on perfection.

 Effective change starts with ‘study’, not plan.
 The consequence of gaining knowledge is that change is guaranteed to work, and deliver results far beyond what might have been considered possible in a plan.